 Open Source software for editing legislation

 You are a member of an organization dealing with the editing or publication of legal texts.
 You are looking for an easy to use editing tool which provides guidance and quality control for writers.
 You are struggling with the formalization of legal texts.
-You are looking for a structured format which would enable automatic processing and interoperability between IT systems.
+You are looking for a structured format, which would enable automatic processing like detection of legal references from any legal text and interoperability between IT systems.

 What is this action about?